As a leading provider of essential services, Open Minds is committed to providing safe and high quality supports to our clients at all times.

 - Implementing deep cleaning and, where appropriate, social distancing protocols.

-- Asking clients of our headspace clinics at Taringa and Redcliffe, and our psychology practice at Morayfield not to attend if they have symptoms or have recently returned from interstate or overseas, and to utilise our Online Mental Health Support capabilities.
+- Asking clients of our headspace clinics at Taringa, Redcliffe and Strathpine, and our psychology practice at Morayfield not to attend if they have symptoms or have recently returned from interstate or overseas, and to utilise our Online Mental Health Support capabilities.

 - Sharing Australian Government advice and guidance regarding COVID-19, and working with authorities to support our clients and staff to stay safe, well and informed.